isomerpages/moe-changkatpri/_our-experiences/Student Leadership.md

 ---
 ### **Student Leadership**
 #### **Aim**
-In CKPS, we believe every student can be a leader.
-We aim to develop student leaders to be confident learners who lead by serving and caring for others.&nbsp;Our Student Leadership Programme is guided by the principles of Servant Leadership and also centre about our school values, vision and mission statement in developing the leadership potential in students..
+In CKPS, we believe that every student can be a leader.
+We aim to develop student leaders to be confident learners who lead by serving and caring for others.
+Our Student Leadership Programme is guided by the principles of Servant Leadership, centered around our school values, vision and mission statement in developing the leadership potential in students.

 <img src="/images/OurExperiences/StudentLeadership/sl1.png" style="width:85%">